skylightio/skylight-docs/app/views/skylight/docs/chapters/_90-faqs.md

 ### How long is your data retention period?

 Our data retention period is 45 days.
+However, we do retain a limited set of your app's historical data with the <%= link_to "Trends feature", "./skylight-guides#trends" %>.
+You can view your app's trends data on your app's dashboard, or by subscribing to the Trends emails from your <%= link_to "account settings", "/app/settings/account/email_preferences" %> page.

 ## Reading Skylight